icatalud/dart-sdk-wiki-2/Merging-a-PR-contribution-(Don't-do-it-on-Github).md

 While creating Gerrit reviews is the preferred approach to contribute to the Dart SDK, contributors sometimes create PRs, anyway.

-**GitHub PRs MUST NOT be merged on GitHub for the SDK repo.
+**For administrators: GitHub PRs MUST NOT be merged on GitHub for the SDK repo.
 Merging a GitHub PR directly breaks mirroring and the repository will be closed until mirroring is restored.**